-Children who get too little sleep may be more likely to have risk factors for type 2 diabetes, new research suggests.
+Diabetes affects the lives of over 30 million people; and research shows that children who get too little sleep are more likely to have risk factors for type 2 diabetes.

 So, the findings raise the possibility that childhood sleep habits could affect the odds of diabetes -- or other health conditions -- later in life, said researcher Christopher Owen.

 "We believe that these small differences early in life could plausibly persist," said Owen, a professor of epidemiology at St. George's, University of London.

 Past studies, he noted, have found that diabetes risk can "track" from early life to adulthood.

 Dr. Mercedes Bello directs the sleep disorders center at Nicklaus Children's Hospital in Miami.
 She said it's plausible that inadequate sleep could directly affect children's weight and insulin resistance, since sleep influences the release of various hormones.